The holidays are coming … exciting fun and joy!

-Let's not forget that for most people the holidays are a wonderful experience.
+Don’t forget the holidays are a wonderful experience for most, especially if there are kids around.
 There is excitement, anticipation and preparation.
-Even if there are some big stresses with the season, much of the time it can be a great experience.
-And just as well one single bad thing can ruin it.
+Even if there are some big stresses with the holidays, much of the time it can be just a great experience.
+But one single bad thing can ruin it for you.
 So what is this thing with good stress - bad stress?

-Hans Selye, the Austrian-Canadian genius, researched and defined stress.
+Hans Selye, the Austrian-Canadian genius, defined and researched stress.
 He talked about eustress and distress.
-Everybody knows what distress is all about.
-It's something which makes you feel bad, unhappy, scared or angry.
+Everybody knows distress.
+It makes you feel bad, unhappy, scared or angry.
 A lot of distress will even make you sick.
 Eustress is just the opposite.
 "Eu" comes from Greek and means good.
-So eustress literally means good stress.
+So eustress means good stress.
 With good stress you feel excited, challenged, motivated and fulfilled.
-So for the holidays you want the good stress and not the bad.
+Clearly for the holidays you want the good stress and not the bad.

 Your old brain and your holidays

 To keep you safe the old brain "thinks" that any change is dangerous.
-It basically tells you to keep things the same.
 It actually doesn't think.
-Your old brain is subconscious and has no logic.
+It make you feel uncomfortable if something changes which you are used to,

-First and foremost the nature of old brain programs say, "you have survived this far, therefore we don't want to change anything."
-This is the main reason that even the unfortunate things you do in your life are so difficult to change.
+The nature of its programs say, "you have survived thus far, therefore we don't want to change a thing."
+That is the main reason even the unfortunate things you do in your life are difficult to change.
 That's true for example for too much eating, drinking, smoking, etc. and worse!

-Be honest, having her example can you relax and have a simpler holiday?
-Can you now change, make dinner easy, use paper plates and buy the turkey already cooked?
-You see this sounds so simple but is not easy.
-This would be logical for you to do and yet your old brain has no logic and says no. It just wants you to do things the same way your family has always done.
+Can you now change, make dinner easy, use paper plates and buy the ham or turkey cooked?
+Or make a healthy easy veggie meal?
+You see it’s not easy to break old traditions.
+And if you do some others may complain.
+It would be logical to make it easy, yet your old brain has no logic.
+It just wants you to do things the same way your family always has done.

-Or let’s look at something worse… On holidays your family home was not a happy place.
-There might be tension, opinionated righteousness, then sharp words, too much alcohol and verbal fights.
-And some of you may even have experienced violence.
+Or something worse… on holidays your family was not a happy place.
+There was tension, silence or sharp words, too much alcohol and verbal fights.
+Some may even have experienced violence.
 Unfortunately your old brain thinks that is okay.
-You did survive and thus the old brain programs say that all that happened is important to help you survive now again.
-Those subconscious programs need a lot of effort and commitment from you to change.
-You might need help from people experienced in such work, well qualified and familiar with modern techniques which help you fast.
+You did survive and therefore all that happened is important to help you live another day.
+Change is not natural or easy.
+You may need help from people who are well qualified.

 What do you want?